elikohen/EKLocalesGenerator/README.md

 It might sound weird or difficult but I'll explain them

-- **Username and password** are the ones you use for gmail (maybe if you're using 2factor authentication it won't work...).
+- **Username and password** are the ones you use for gmail.
 Those values are required just for the first time, and get stored locally so that the next times the script reuses them.
+Please read two notes below for common troubleshoting:
+	- You have 2FactorAuthentication on: Just go to <https://security.google.com/settings/security/apppasswords> and add a new one for this script, then use the generated one as the password parameter.
+	- You don't have 2FA but authentication fails: Google enables "Less secure apps" protection by default, just go to <https://www.google.com/settings/security/lesssecureapps> and disable it.
+If this doesn't fit your security requirements you should switch to 2FactorAuthentication on your account.
 - **Spreadsheet name** is part of the spreadsheet name without the [Localizables] token.
 For instance if the spreadsheet is called *[Localizables] Ztory* you can type just *Ztory* on this parameter.
 - **iOS, Android and JSON paths:** It must be at least one of this parameters.
 In case of iOS it should point to the folder where are the Localizables.strings, on android it should point to the .../res folder.
 - **check-unused** It shows a list of all keys that are not used on the project (it can provide false positives if you concatenate strings to access them).